 - What are the biggest challenges on your specific diet?

 After a meeting with our dietary team, we will share suggestions on how we can accommodate your specific diet, give you a tour of our facilities, introduce you to our culinary team and make you as comfortable as possible with our dining operations.
-We are proud of our Dining Services program and look forward to meeting you.
+We look forward to meeting you.

 Students are responsible for managing their food allergies while eating with Dining Services.